 1. Feeling Great vs Getting in Shape.
 We all want to be in shape and the new year seems to be the perfect time to start.
 However, I think that if I follow a rigid diet plan for the conscious purpose of losing weight, I always end up hating myself.
 If you feel you should follow a diet plan, make it a sustainable one.
 Otherwise, you will always feel hate and regret for the things you eat and enjoy.
 At some point you will feel a sense of failure for not keeping up with a “system” that is not really realistic.
 What about we focus on how we feel, instead of how we look?
 Is there a thing such as a perfect shape, anyway?

-I know from experience that when I eat too much rice, I end up feeling heavy and sluggish.
-So If I know I have a big day of work, I take it easy on the rice.
+I know from experience that when I eat too much, I end up feeling heavy and sluggish.
+So If I know I have a big day of work, I take take it easy and eat filling food.
 Too much sweets give me sore throat, so I know that 1-2 cookies tonight is the max for me.
-Some days I feel like I need a green juice.
+Some days I feel like I need more veggies.
 Some days, a hot soup.
 You get the idea.
 Listen to your body.
 It will tell you what it does and does not need.
-Instead of focusing on losing weight, shift it to feeling great, energetic and nourished.
+Instead of focusing on losing weight, shift to feeling great, energetic and nourished.
 This approach is more liberating and loving for me.

 2. Move.
 Our body loves movement.
 Our muscles and bones need to move because they are basically for moving.
 Find a physical activity that you enjoy.
 Again, if I “work out” or exercise for the purpose of losing weight, I tend to be so hard on myself.
 I am a mom of three, and there are days when I had to skip the exercise because of the unpredictability of my kids’ routines.
 I used to hate it when I miss a workout.
 I feel like I was missing out on a chance of losing weight.
 I soon realize that is so unloving of myself.
 So now I move because it feels great.
 I move my body because I love the energy it gives me.
 I don’t think I can go three straight days without yoga.
 I make time for it because of how it makes me feel.